Cybersecurity Laws and Regulations to Know About (2025)

 The Gramm-Leach-Bliley Act of 1999 (GLBA)

-Sector-Specific Cybersecurity Laws and Regulations
+New Cybersecurity Laws and Regulations in 2025

 Cyber Incident Reporting Critical Infrastructure Act (CIRCIA)